 How long will it take to complete all the tasks for each day?

 This varies based on an individual’s speed and efficiency, but expect to spend on average 45 minutes a day.

 Do they need to be completed at the same time?

 No, task completion can be spread throughout the day, but we recommend you look it over in the morning so you can best manage your time.

 Does the Boot Camp cost money to join?

-Yes, the Boot Camp is currently offered for an introductory price of $39.99 for the 25 day program. $5 from every sign up fee will be donated to mental health initiatives.
+Yes, the Boot Camp is currently offered for an introductory price of $39.99 for the 25 day program.
+Start today for our introductory price of $39.99.
+Try it for 5 days, and if you're not completely satisfied we'll give you your money back.
+Also, $5 from every sign up fee will be donated to mental health initiatives.

 Will the program help with my feelings of anxiety, sadness, and/or anger?

 The various strategies utilized in the program have been shown to help decrease feelings of anxiety, sadness and anger.
 The program was designed to boost your well-being and should complement, not replace, existing mental health supports.